collective/collective.migrationhelpers/README.rst

 migrations_stats
-    Get info about the content is in the portal.
+    Get info about the content is in the portal

 migrations_contentsize
     How many MB of which content is there really?

 migrations_obsoleteinfo
-    Get info about content-types that may needs to be replaced
+    Get info about content types that may needs to be replaced

 migrations_localroles
     Export info about local roles.
-A alternative would be zopyx.plone.cassandra
+An alternative would be zopyx.plone.cassandra

 `prepare.py <https://github.com/collective/collective.migrationhelpers/blob/master/src/collective/migrationhelpers/prepare.py>`_